Pyprohly/reddit-api-doc-notes/docs/api-reference/modmail.rst

    * `permalink` (string): A URL to the submission.
    "
-   "recentComments","object","An object mapping comment full ID36s (`t1_` prefixed) to a bit information about the user's recent comments in the relevent subreddit.
+   "recentComments","object","An object mapping comment full ID36s (`t1_` prefixed) to a bit information about the user's recent comments in the subreddit.

    The order of the keys in this mapping is significant.